techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-7.md

 ## Equipment
 - BBC micro:bits + USB cables (or simulator)
 - Chromebooks / laptops with internet
-- Optional speakers or headphones for sound effects
+- Optional: speakers or headphones for sound effects

 ---

 ## Safety & Setup Notes
-- Keep USB cables untangled and micro:bits clear of drinks.
+- Keep USB cables tidy and test in the simulator first.
-- Test small changes often; use the simulator before downloading.
+- Work in pairs when debugging — one reads code, one tests.
-- Only open one MakeCode project at a time to avoid confusion.
+- Save and name projects clearly before starting the new one.

 ---

 {% include back-to-autumn.html %}
 {% include teacher-notes-link.html week=7 %}